conradkleinespel/rooster/README.md

 # Rooster

 Rooster is a simple password manager.
 It helps you save username/password combinations through a friendly command-line interface.
 Rooster runs on Windows, MacOS and Linux.

 ![Rooster logo and headline](rooster.png)

-Rooster is made available free of charge.
-You can support its development through [Liberapay](https://liberapay.com/conradkleinespel/) 💪

 ## Features